About

 He was affectionate, loved attention and welcomed clients.
 Clutterbuck was an asset to my work and life.

-Although he has now passed away, I have received signs that his assistance continues from the spirit world.
+Although he has now passed away, there are signs his assistance continues from the spirit world.

 (Images 4,5 and 6 by John Isaac)